-6.1.1 Instructor Responsibility - If an instructor suspects any instance of academic misconduct, the instructor must notify and meet with the student to discuss the incident.
+6.1.1 Instructor Responsibility

+If an instructor suspects any instance of academic misconduct, the instructor must notify and meet with the student to discuss the incident.
 Based on the outcome of that meeting, the instructor may find there was no act of academic misconduct and take no further action.
-If the instructor finds there was an act of academic misconduct and the instructor would like for corrective action to be taken, the instructor must report the matter to OSCCR with sufficient evidence to substantiate their finding, and with a recommendation for an academic restorative measure as listed below:
+If the instructor finds there was an act of academic misconduct and the instructor would like to impose an academic penalty, the instructor must report the matter to OSCCR with sufficient evidence to substantiate their finding, and with a recommendation for the imposed academic penalty listed below:

-- Impose additional course requirements. - Require the student to redo the work in question. - Reduce the student's grade on the work in question. - Impose a failing grade for the assignment, examination, or the entire course.
+- · Impose additional course requirements. - Require the student to redo the work in question. - Reduce the student's grade on the work in question. - Impose a failing grade for the assignment, examination, or the entire course.

-6.1.2 Report of Academic Misconduct to the Office of Student Conduct and Conflict Resolution - Upon receipt of a student conduct report regarding academic misconduct, the Conflict Resolution Facilitator (CRF) will review the documentation, meet with the student, and with the instructor if necessary, to make one of the following determinations.
+6.1.2 Report of Academic Misconduct to the Office of Student Conduct and Conflict Resolution

+Upon receipt of a student conduct report regarding academic misconduct, the Conflict Resolution Facilitator (CRF) will review the documentation, meet with the student, and with the instructor if necessary, to make one of the following determinations.